Azure/azure-sdk-for-java/sdk/storage/azure-storage-blob-nio/README.md

-# Azure Storage Blob client library for Java
+# Azure Storage Blob implementation of Java NIO
+## This README is not yet updated for this project and is a skeleton copied from blobs

 [Source code][source] | [API reference documentation][docs] | [REST API documentation][rest_docs] | [Product documentation][product_docs] | [Samples][samples]